Prologue

 “Why?”
 Luke asks.

-His voice startles me, though I knew he’d been lagging a few steps behind the group, holding his phone to the sky.
+His voice startles me though I knew he’d been lagging a few steps behind the group, holding his phone to the sky.
 I wasn’t sure if he was taking photos of something or trying to get a better signal.
 Either way, I shouldn’t be so aware of his actions after just meeting him.
-I don’t want him to think I’m a creep.

 “Have you ever been to New Orleans?”
 I ask.